evidence-dev/evidence/sites/docs/pages/components/custom-components/component-queries.md

 ## Static Queries

-Let's start with static queries, which form the foundation of component-level data fetching.
-We call them "static" because their SQL text remains constant throughout the component's lifecycle.
-Think of them like prepared statements in traditional databases - they're defined once when your component is created, and are executed when `QueryLoad` is mounted (usually when your component is mounted).
+Static queries are "static" because the SQL string they run cannot change throughout the component's lifecycle.
+They are defined once when your component is created, and are executed when `QueryLoad` is mounted.

 Here's how to create a component that fetches and displays information about tables in your database: